getify/You-Dont-Know-JS/async & performance/ch2.md

 ### Doing Versus Planning

 OK, so our brains can be thought of as operating in single-threaded event loop queue like ways, as can the JS engine.
-That sounds like good match.
+That sounds like a good match.

 But we need to be more nuanced than that in our analysis.
 There's a big, observable difference between how we plan various tasks, and how our brains actually operate those tasks.